 SRAP design and E2E PC5 link

-Proposal 18a: RAN2 to discuss if multiplexing of different destinations in the same RLC channel is supported.
+Proposal 18a: RAN2 to agree multiplexing of different destinations in the same RLC channel is supported.
+[14:2]

 Proposal 18b: If P18a is agreed, RAN2 to discuss if LS to SA2 is needed to ensure that the same PC5 unicast link is used between source remote UE and relay UE when the source remote UE communicates with different destination UEs through the same relay UE.